klmcwhirter/upd-indicator/docs/architecture-desgn.md

 ### IDE

-I will support VS Code with a defined Dev Container.
+I use VS Code with a defined Dev Container.
 This uses some custom install scripts to be sure all needed tools are available. _I have pnpm installed locally.
-We should not assume that will always be the case._
+You should not assume that is true in your case._

+_See https://github.com/klmcwhirter/oci-shared-images for how the [devcontainer](../.devcontainer/devcontainer.json) base image is constructed._

 ### Delivery